 You can only go about three days without water.
 Drinking contaminated water can bring things to a close much quicker than that.
-In order to provide clean drinking water for our families in times of crisis, it is important to understand which are the best survival water filters.
+To provide clean drinking water for our families in times of crisis, it is important to understand the best survival water filters.

-Hopefully, this article will help you choose the best survival water filter for you and your family.
+Hopefully, this article will help you choose the best water filter for you and your family.

-There are a number of things to consider when buying a filter including size, convenience, lifespan, pore size, flow rate, and price.
-If you are going to be primarily using a filter around your home in times of crisis, size may not be an issue.
-If you have a family that will be relying on the filter, lifespan and flow rate are going to be important.
+There are several things to consider when buying a filter, including size, convenience, lifespan, pore size, flow rate, and price.
+Size may not be an issue if you primarily use a filter around your home in times of crisis.
+If you have a family that will rely on the filter, lifespan and flow rate will be important.
 Pore size needs will differ depending on your water source and local environment.

-Pump style filters have been around for quite a while and are among the most expensive filters on the market.
-They can be bulky but for their size, you get a filter that can pull water from very shallow sources, something that the other filters types can’t do.
+Pump-style filters have been around for quite a while and are among the most expensive filters on the market.
+They can be bulky, but for their size, you get a filter that can pull water from very shallow sources, which the other filter types often struggle to do.

-Pump style filters are among the most effective filters with very small pore size but do require a decent bit of energy to pump and will require field maintenance from time to time.
-Any decent pump filter will remove most biological contaminants and can filter water pretty quickly.
+Pump-style filters are among the most effective filters with very small pore sizes but do require a decent bit of energy to pump and will require field maintenance from time to time.
+Any decent pump filter will remove most biological contaminants and filter water quickly.
 Expect to be able to treat about 2000 liters before needing to replace the filter.

 Depending on your situation, survival is sometimes a lazy man’s game.
 In comes the gravity filter.
 This filter consists of a dirty water reservoir, an inline filter, and a clean water reservoir.

 Gravity filters function by hanging the dirty reservoir anywhere above the clean reservoir and letting gravity do its thing.
-The sacrifice is that often the reservoirs are frustrating to fill and treatment can take longer than a pump style filter.
-Maintenance is pretty simple but must be done frequently to keep the filter flowing well.
+The sacrifice is that often the reservoirs are frustrating to fill, and treatment can take longer than a pump-style filter.
+Maintenance is simple but must be done frequently to keep the filter flowing well.
 Expect to get somewhere around 1500 liters before the filter needs to be replaced.

-The squeeze filter is a sort of hybrid between the gravity and straw filters.
+The squeeze filter is a sort of hybrid between gravity and straw filters.
 Currently, the market is heavily dominated by Sawyer products, specifically the Sawyer Mini and Sawyer Squeeze.
 Both are small, lightweight options.
-They are easy to use but flow rates are limited by the size of your dirty water reservoir and top out well below the pump style filters.
+They are easy to use, but flow rates are limited by the size of your dirty water reservoir and top out well below the pump-style filters.

-The lifespan of squeeze filters is frankly astounding with the Mini offering around 100,000 gallons and the Squeeze close to a million.
-The prices are very affordable being around $20.00 for the Mini and not much more for the Squeeze.
-The filter element is not replaceable but for the price, you just replace the whole unit.
-These must be kept clean in the field or flow rates will drastically suffer.
+The squeeze filters’ lifespan is astounding, with the Mini offering around 100,000 gallons and the Squeeze close to a million.
+The prices are affordable, around $20.00 for the Mini and not much more for the Squeeze.
+The filter element is not replaceable, but you replace the whole unit for the price.
+These must be kept clean in the field, or flow rates will drastically suffer.

-Many people consider the Sawyer Mini to be the best survival water filtration system on the market.
+Many people consider the Sawyer Mini the best survival water filtration system on the market.

-Made popular by Lifestraw, these filters were designed with the idea of ease and convenience.
-For straw type filters, you simply stick one end in your water source and drink.
+Made popular by LifeStraw, these filters were designed with the idea of ease and convenience.
+For straw-type filters, you stick one end in your water source and drink.
 For a bottle, you fill the bottle straight from a source and drink through an integrated cap and filter.

 These are on par with other filters for pore size.
-One of the most limiting factors is that neither of these filters is capable of producing clean water for cooking or other needs.
-The lifespan of the filters range somewhere between 1000 and 5000 liters and will need to be cleaned between uses.
+One of the most limiting factors is that neither of these filters can produce clean water for cooking or other needs.
+The filters’ lifespan ranges between 1000 and 5000 liters and will need to be cleaned between uses.

-Note that these are really a one person option.
+Note that these are one-person options.
 If you have a family, you may need multiple filters to fill their needs.

-Ultraviolet treatment devices are less of a filter and more of a purifier.
-These are the only option that is capable of neutralizing viruses which can be a huge benefit.
+Ultraviolet treatment devices are less of a filter and more of a cleaner.
+These are the only option capable of neutralizing viruses which can be a huge benefit.
 They will treat all pathogens in water but do nothing for chemicals or other contaminants.

 Sawyer Mini Water Filtration System

-The Sawyer Mini Water Filtration System is a no-brainer if you’re looking to get a great water filter for very little money.
-They even come in a four pack so everyone in your family can have their own.
+The Sawyer Mini Water Filtration System is a no-brainer if you want a great water filter for very little money.
+They even come in a four-pack so everyone in your family can have their own.

 You can find our Sawyer Mini Water Filtration System Review here.